Table of Contents:

 |5-7 days put in||• Bryson Lake bridge or

 |7-10 days put in||• Meanders||8 hrs||$950|

 |10-12 days put in||• Bridge above Lac Pompone||10 hrs||$1500|

 |Note: The price includes the use of their vehicle.|

-Obviously the more canoes and paddlers you have the lower the “per person” price goes.
-A four paddlers/two canoe shuttle to Lac Barrage, for example, would cost $1350. / 4 = 340., not a huge price to pay for dealing with the biggest headache of non-loop canoe trips, the logistics of getting back to your vehicle.
+Obviously, the more canoes and paddlers you have, the lower the “per person” price goes.
+For example, a four-paddler/two-canoe shuttle to Lac Barrage would cost $1350. / 4 = 340., which is not a huge price to pay for dealing with the biggest headache of non-loop canoe trips, the logistics of getting back to your vehicle.

 While I did the Ontario Northland train with the canoe and gear down to North Bay, Max set off from Cochrane for Sudbury to get the car.
 He hitchhiked!
 At 2:00 a.m. as the train pulled into the North Bay station, there he was waiting.
 We loaded up the car and headed down to Toronto, coming into town at dawn, having started our day 24 hours before on James Bay.
 An epic shuttle!

 Day One: From Lac Larouche To the Coulonge Headwaters and On To Lac Grand